GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-csv-gen) under the BSD 3 clause license.

 ## Change Log
+### v1.2.6
+ - Added config settings for ClearWhileDrifting and RecallWhileFlying.
+ - Added tasking status to tool tip for enable/disable button.
+ - Added bug report link to this README.
 ### v1.2.5
  - Major bug fixed which was causing drone clearing tasks to go unassigned causing drone clearing to stop.
 ### v1.2.4